threepointone/partyserver/README.md

 - `broadcast(message, exclude = [])` - send a message to all connections, optionally excluding some
 - `getConnections(tags = [])` - get all connections (optionally with the given tags)
 - `getConnection(id)` - get a connection by id

+### Connection

+A connection is a standard WebSocket with the following additional properties:

+- `id` - a unique id for the connection
+- `tags` - an array of tags assigned to the connection (TODO)
+- `room` - the room name the connection is in
+- `state` - arbitrary state <2kb that can be set on the connection (with `connection.setState()`)

 ### Party::room